On some practical challenges of conformal prediction: Introduction

 where $\prob^{n+1}$ is the joint distribution for $(X_1, Y_1), \ldots, (X_n, Y_n), (X_{n+1}, Y_{n+1})$.
 This finite-sample validity says the coverage probability of the conformal prediction region is no less than the advertised confidence level.

-While (\ref{eq:jointvalidity}) guarantees that the conformal prediction region $C_\alpha(x; Z^n)$ is finite-sample validity for \emph{any} non-conformity measure $M$, a data scientist faces several challenges in practice.
-First, it is clear from (\ref{eq:region}) that exact determination of a conformal prediction region generally requires one to run Algorithm~\ref{algo:conformal.s} for \emph{all} possible $y\in\mathbb{R}$.
-This is practically impossible.
-This is the reason why most existing papers only implement Algorithm~\ref{algo:conformal.s} for a grid of $y$ values.
-Let $\widehat{C}_{\alpha}(Z_{n+1}; Z^n)$ denote the set results from such an approximation.
-Then the finite-sample validity of $\widehat{C}_{\alpha}(Z_{n+1}; Z^n)$ is nowhere justified.
-It is important to underline that this challenge is not to be confused with the finite-sample validity of the conformal prediction region $C_{\alpha}(X_{n+1}; Z^n)$.
-The finite sample validity of $C_{\alpha}(X_{n+1}; Z^n)$ is guaranteed by Theorem~\ref{thm:valid}.
-But the set $\widehat{C}_{\alpha}(Z_{n+1}; Z^n)$ is not the same as the conformal prediction region $C_{\alpha}(X_{n+1}; Z^n)$.
-Therefore, one cannot use the finite-sample validity of $C_{\alpha}(X_{n+1}; Z^n)$ to justify the finite-sample validity of $\widehat{C}_{\alpha}(X_{n+1}; Z^n)$.
+While (\ref{eq:jointvalidity}) guarantees that the conformal prediction region $C_\alpha(X_{n+1}, Z^n)$ is finite-sample valid for \emph{any} non-conformity measure $M$, a data scientist faces several challenges in practice.
+First, it is clear from (\ref{eq:region}) that exact determination of a conformal prediction region generally requires a data scientist to run Algorithm~\ref{algo:conformal.s} for \emph{all} possible $y\in\mathbb{R}$.
+This is practically impossible since there are infinitely many possible $y$-values.
+To be clear, by exact determination we mean the process of determining $C_{\alpha}(X_{n+1}, Z^n)$ must not involve any approximation.
+Clearly, a brute-force approach for running Algorithm~\ref{algo:conformal.s} can only be done for a grid of $y$ values.
+Let $\widehat{C}_{\alpha}(X_{n+1}, Z^n)$ denote the prediction set results from a brute-force approach.
+Then the finite-sample validity of $\widehat{C}_{\alpha}(X_{n+1}, Z^n)$ is no longer guaranteed by (\ref{eq:jointvalidity}).
+It is important to underline that this challenge is not to be confused with the finite-sample validity of the conformal prediction region $C_{\alpha}(X_{n+1}, Z^n)$.
+The finite sample validity of $C_{\alpha}(X_{n+1}, Z^n)$ is guaranteed by Theorem~\ref{thm:valid}.
+But the set $\widehat{C}_{\alpha}(X_{n+1}, Z^n)$ is not the same as the conformal prediction region $C_{\alpha}(X_{n+1}, Z^n)$.
+Therefore, one cannot use the finite-sample validity of $C_{\alpha}(X_{n+1}, Z^n)$ to justify the finite-sample validity of $\widehat{C}_{\alpha}(X_{n+1}, Z^n)$.
 The second challenge is closely related to the first.
-Even if we choose to consider only a grid of $y$ values, the computation needed for a determining $\widehat{C}_{\alpha}(Z_{n+1}; Z^n)$ could still be prohibitively expensive, although some methods, such as split conformal prediction, have been proposed to circumvent this challenge; see, for example, Lei et al. (2018).
-Finally, the prediction region $C_{\alpha}(X_{n+1}; Z^n)$ is not guaranteed to be an interval.
-In general, $C_{\alpha}(Z_{n+1}; Z^n)$ can be a disjoint union of several non-overlapping intervals, which is inappropriate for many applications; see, for example, Lei et al. (2013).
-For many practical purposes, a data scientist often needs a prediction region to be an interval of a certain shape, such as $(-\infty, a)$, $(a, b)$, or $(b, \infty)$, where $a$ and $b$ are real numbers.
+Even if we choose to consider only a grid of $y$ values, the computation needed for determining $\widehat{C}_{\alpha}(X_{n+1}, Z^n)$ could still be prohibitively expensive.
+Finally, the prediction region $C_{\alpha}(X_{n+1}, Z^n)$ is not guaranteed to be an interval.
+In general, $C_{\alpha}(X_{n+1}, Z^n)$ can be a disjoint union of several non-overlapping intervals (e.g., Lei et al. 2013), which is inappropriate for many applications.
+For practical purposes, a data scientist often needs a prediction region to be an interval of a certain shape, such as $(-\infty, a)$, $(-b, b)$, or $(c, \infty)$, where $a, b$, and $c$ are real numbers and $b>0$.
+We will only aim at these three shapes for $C_{\alpha}(X_{n+1}, Z^n)$ in this article.
+Among these challenges, the first is the most serious one, because it can compromise the finite-sample validity of predictions---the key selling point of conformal prediction.